samuelmeuli/samuelmeuli.com/content/blog/2019-04-07-packaging-and-publishing-an-electron-app.md

 Finally, create a folder named `build` in your project's root directory and copy your app icon (named `icon.png`) into it.
 If you don't add this file, the default Electron icon will be used.

-You can now run `yarn build` and your app should get packaged for the platforms you've specified earlier.
+You can now run `yarn build` and your app should get packaged for the platforms you specified earlier.
 You can find the output in the `dist` directory (which you should add to your `.gitignore`).

 It's important to know that, by default, `electron-builder` will include all dependencies from your `package.json` file in the app package, whereas development dependencies are ignored.
-To keep your app size small, it's important that you specify dependencies as `devDependencies` if your app doesn't use them in production.
+To keep your app size small, you need to specify dependencies as `devDependencies` if your app doesn't use them in production.
 If you're using a module bundler like Webpack, you should either mark the bundled dependencies as `devDependencies` (to avoid having them in your package twice) or configure `electron-builder` to skip these dependencies (using the `"files"` configuration key).

 ### Auto Update